HOW WE WORK

 Grants & Giving

 We are a data-driven, results-based organization.
-We strive to make investments in ideas and initiatives that are well-reasoned, measurable, researched-based, and that can, over time, improve results for the people we serve.
+We strive to make investments in ideas and initiatives that are well-reasoned, measurable, researched-based, and that can, over time, improve results for children and families.

 If you have an existing Foundation grant and would like to access your reporting forms and past applications, you may do so here.